 My artistic research focuses on print media as a means to expose the passage of time and its consequential sensations of loss and absence.
 While investigating the physical and psychological experiences of absence, loss, and uncertainty I consider the body, space, and place.
 Physically translating the abstract marks of passing moments left on landscapes and built environments or of a body’s gestures allows me to make connections to the phenomena of time.

 Print media possesses the ability to physically represent time through the multiple, labor, and delayed satisfaction; for these reasons I choose to spotlight it in my artistic practice.
 In order to emphasize the distance and absence that forms as time passes I employ a muted palette and an elegant, minimal aesthetic.
-The work is two and three-dimensional, functioning best when dictated by the space in which it exists.
-By overtly aestheticizing compositions I demonstrate a desire for order, logic, and control over the uncontrollable.
+The works are two and three-dimensional, functioning best when dictated by the space in which they exist.
+By overtly aestheticising compositions I demonstrate a desire for order, logic, and control over the uncontrollable.
 The uncontrollable is synonymous with the work's continuous themes: the value of time and and the inevitability of loss.

-Tressa Jones was raised in Massachusetts and has since lived throughout the United States.
+Tressa Jones was born and raised in Massachusetts and has since lived throughout the United States.
 She received a BS from the University of Massachusetts and a MFA from the University of Montana.
 Her artistic practice and research investigate time, memory, and perception: as experienced through the body, landscapes, and built environments.
-Her work has been exhibited throughout the United States and abroad and in 2018 she will participate in the 9th International Printmaking Biennial in Douro, Portugal.
-Tressa currently resides in Lawrence, Kansas where is a Lecturer in Printmaking and Studio Art Foundations at Emporia State University.
+Her work has been exhibited nationally and internationally and in 2018 she will participate in the 9th International Printmaking Biennial in Douro, Portugal.
+Tressa currently lives and works in Pittsburgh, PA.